lienhard/sendgrid-v3-web-api/README.md

 # sendgrid-v3-web-api
-Wrapper for the Sendgrid  v3 Web API using Dynamic Templates
+PHP wrapper for the Sendgrid  v3 Web API using Dynamic Templates